markfarnan/go-canvas/README.md

 	laserCtx.Call("closePath")
 ```

-Apart from messy JS calls, which couldn't easily be checked at compile time, one other downside of this I didn't like, is it forces a full redraw every Frame, even if nothing changed on that canvas.
+Apart from messy JS calls, which couldn't easily be checked at compile time, one other downside of this I didn't like, is it forces a full redraw every frame, even if nothing changed on that canvas.

+### go native way
 go-canvas seperates the drawing, from the `requestAnimationFrame`, and does all drawing with go.
 It does this by creating an entirley seperate image buffer, which is drawn to using a 2D drawing library.
 I'm currently using the one from  https://github.com/llgcode/draw2d which provides most of the standard canvas primites, and more.
 This shadow Image buffer can be updated at whatever rate the developer deems appropriate, which may very well be slower than the browsers annimation rate.

 This shadow Image buffer is then copied over to the browser canvas buffer, each `requestAnimationFrame`, at whatever rate the browser requests.
 The handling of the callback, and copy is done automatically within the library.